 The media spoons-feeds us images of miserly rich people who casually buy companies and count their coins while scoffing at the “ordinary people” who work hard.
 What a bunch of baloney.

 If you’re not savvy enough to recognize that this depiction of investors is nothing more than a cartoonish stereotype, you’ll set yourself up for a lot of financial stress and heartache.

 Fortunately, you read financial blogs and books.
 Then you act on what you read.
 That’s what sets you apart.

 Being rich is not a prerequisite to investing.
 Rich is the result of investing.

 I have to thank one of my AA readers for busting through this myth recently.

 “I used to think I wasn’t rich enough to invest,” she told me, “until I began reading your blog.”

 Dude.
 EVERYONE is rich enough to invest.
 Got $20 bucks?
-You can buy one single share of a Schwab or Vanguard exchange-traded fund.
-You can make the trade commission-free.
+You can buy one single share of a Vanguard index fund.

 “But that’s just one share!”